Kwiebs/Forpetswithlove/exampleSite/content/english/blog/cat-scratching-post-placement.md

 Cats enjoy looking out the window and may scratch nearby to mark their territory.

+Get window perches for your cat on [affiliate link].
 ## 4. Near the Couch

 ### Instructions